athowes/thesis/README.md

 ## Enhancements

+Here are some enhancements I think could improve the thesis, given more time to work on it:

 - In Chapter 2, the sections about challenges and statistical approaches used to overcome those challenges could be 1) better connected to the work done in the thesis, and 2) better integrated with existing